Terminating elegantly: a guide to graceful shutdowns

 Conclusion

-You can find the Go code and Kubernetes manifests in our Github repository.
+You can find the Go code and Kubernetes manifests in this Github repository.